 - Cooperate with the robber for your own safety and the safety of others.
 Comply with a robber's demands.
 Remain calm and think clearly.
-Make mental notes of the robber's physical description and other observations important to law enforcement officers.
+Make mental notes of the robber's physical description, clothing and other observations which may important to law enforcement officers.

 - If you have a silent alarm and can reach it without being noticed, use it.
 Otherwise, wait until the robber leaves.